sgfdejesus/Python-Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ![Untitled design](https://github.com/user-attachments/assets/31d51e71-557f-43e5-a189-5d27c1fd151f)

 #### Key Insights
-- From the output, it displayed an organized table preview of the dataset, displaying the few rows of the Spotify data.
-This initial glimpse reveals the structure and data types of each column, which include a range of attributes from streaming counts to song characteristics and more.
-This initial view helps to identify any data inconsistencies, missing values, or patterns right from the start, which can inform any preprocessing and cleaning steps.
-This preview stage is essential for recognizing how each variable may impact the analysis of trends, correlations, or comparisons in later stages, providing an immediate snapshot of the dataset's potential insights.
+- The output displays a preview of the dataset in an organized table format.
+This initial glance reveals the structure and data types of each column, which include various attributes, such as streaming counts and song characteristics.
+This preview helps identify any inconsistencies, missing values, or patterns, informing any necessary preprocessing and cleaning steps.
+It provides an early snapshot of the dataset’s potential insights, setting the stage for trend analysis, correlations, and comparisons.

 ### 🔍 Overview of Dataset
    - **Dataset Size:** How many rows and columns?
    - **Data Types:** What are the types of each column?
 Any **missing values**?

 #### About the Code
-- This code performs basic descriptive statistics and data quality checks on the Spotify dataset.
-It first retrieves the dimensions of the dataset (i.e., the number of rows and columns) using the shape attribute of the DataFrame.
-It then prints the data types of each column to help understand the nature of the data (e.g., numerical, categorical) and assess potential transformations needed for analysis.
-The code also checks for missing values in each column using the isnull() function followed by sum() to count the number of missing values.
-By printing out the columns with missing values and their respective counts, the script provides insights into the completeness of the data, helping to identify any data cleaning tasks required before further analysis.
+- This section of the code provides basic descriptive statistics and data quality checks for the Spotify dataset.
+It first retrieves the dataset's dimensions (rows and columns) using the shape attribute of the DataFrame.
+Then, it prints the data types of each column to assess the nature of the data (e.g., numerical, non-numerical) and determine if any transformations are needed.
+The script also checks for missing values in each column using isnull() and sum(), counting the number of missing values.
+By printing the columns with missing values and their counts, this step offers insights into the dataset’s completeness and highlights any cleaning tasks required.

 ``` python
 # Retrieve the number of rows and columns in the dataset to understand its size